A helpful home is a private home.

-So that Google Nest devices run only the software that they’re supposed to, we verify software before it’s installed.
-All our devices released in 2019 and after use Verified Boot.
+So that Google Nest devices run only the software they’re supposed to, we verify software before it’s installed.
+All our devices released in 2019 and after use verified boot.

 Why it matters

 We take steps to help prevent malicious software from being installed on Google Nest devices.
-This helps to ensure that no one has access to your account or control of your devices without your permission.
+This helps make sure that no one has access to your account or control of your devices without your permission.

 How do you prevent malicious software from running on a device?

-First, we cryptographically verify software, making sure that it’s verified by Google before it’s installed.
-Second, our hardware released after 2019 uses Verified Boot to check that it’s running the right software every time that the device restarts.
+First, we cryptographically verify software, making sure it’s signed by Google before it’s installed.
+Second, our hardware released after 2019 uses Verified Boot to check that it’s running the right software every time the device restarts.